davenquinn/xenoliths/paper/text/chapters/02-methods.md

 lithosphere in origin.

 Samples were collected from the Crystal Knob lava with an emphasis on volumetrically minor polyphase peridotite xenoliths.
+Xenolith samples
-Samples were 5-10 cm diameter friable peridotites with medium (200 µm -- 1 mm) grains.
+were 5-10 cm diameter friable peridotites with medium (200 µm -- 1 mm)
+grains.
 Several samples of the host basalt and dunite cumulates were collected as well.